lagom/lagom/docs/manual/scala/guide/cluster/MigratingToAkkaPersistenceTyped.md

 ## Serialization

 All the classes sent over the wire or stored on the database will still need to be serializable.
-Persisted events needs to be read.
+Persisted events need to be read.

 Existing code creating and registering serializers is 100% valid except for `Command` classes.
 In Akka Typed, it is required to add a `replyTo: ActorRef[Reply]` field on messages that need a reference to reply back.
 In order to serialize a class that includes an `ActorRef[T]` field the class must use the Akka Jackson serializer.
 Read more on the [[serialization|Serialization]] section of the docs.